arcus/education_modules/sql_basics/sql_basics.md

 This can be especially useful when exploring a dataset for the first time and trying to become familiar with the data in each column of a given table.
 For example, perhaps you want to see all the possible values for `sex` or `race` in the `patients` table, to understand a bit more about the data collection options.
 If you were to use `SELECT` by itself to get just the `race` field from the `patients` table, you'd get the race of every patient, with lots of repeats.
 If you used `SELECT DISTINCT` instead, you'd get a much shorter list of every possible value for `race`, each listed just once.

 You can also explore using `SELECT DISTINCT` on more than one field.
-The code block below provides an example of using this syntax to invesitgate the unique combinations of values from the `sex` and `ethnicity` columns from the `patient` table.
+The code block below provides an example of using this syntax to investigate the unique combinations of values from the `sex` and `ethnicity` columns from the `patient` table.
 As you can see, the `DISTINCT` clause will work on any number of columns.
 Go ahead and execute this code to see the results.

 Then, if you're up for a challenge, change the code to find out what unique combinations there are of race and ethnicity!